Lab 01: Dealing with Spatial Data in Python

 bristol_roadnetwork = osm.get_network()

-We can get the lenth of this DataFrame (how many road network do we have in Bristol?) and some basic descritions of it by running:
+We can get the lenth of this DataFrame (how many road network do we have in Bristol from OSM?) and some basic descritions of it by running:

 len(bristol_roadnetwork)

-bristol_roadnetwork.describe() # note that it only provide a statistical summary for columns whoes data type is numeric
+bristol_roadnetwork.describe() # note that it only provides a statistical summary for columns whoes data type is numeric

 id | timestamp | version | length | |